Updated: June 22, 2026

 Photo by Jahanzeb Ahsan on Unsplash

 Repurposing isn’t universally effective, and it doesn’t eliminate the need for fresh content.
-Some content simply won’t land the same way in every context.
-There are also audience tolerance limits to how often repurposed material can appear before it starts to feel repetitive.
+Some content just won’t land the same way in every context.
+You also have to consider audience tolerance limits to how often repurposed material can show up before it starts to feel repetitive.

 Here are a few cautions to be aware of: